zoonk/handbook/how-we-work/async-communication.md

 Someone will have to rearrange their life to make it work.
 It doesn't have to be like that, though.

-Using asynchronous communication, it doesn't matter where you are.
+Using asynchronous communication, it doesn't matter where we are.
-You can work from Brazil or Japan.
+We can work from Brazil or Japan.
-Whenever you're ready, work will be there waiting for you.
+Whenever we're ready, work will be there waiting for us.

 ### Well-being

-Asynchronous communication means it doesn't matter if you're an early bird or a night owl.
+Asynchronous communication means it doesn't matter if we're an early bird or a night owl.
-You're in control of your life.
-You adapt work to your routine and not the other way around.
+We're in control of our life.
+We adapt work to our routine and not the other way around.

-By doing so, you can better control your life.
+By doing so, we can better control our life.
-You can spend time with your kids during the day.
+We can spend time with our kids during the day.
-You can even go for a drink if you're liking it.
+We can even go for a drink if we're feeling like it.
-No need to worry about a boss wondering where you are or if someone needs you ASAP.
+No need to worry about a boss wondering where we are or if someone needs us ASAP.
-There is no ASAP.
-Just enjoy your life.
+There is no ASAP here, by the way.
+We just enjoy our life.
 Work can wait.

 ### Planning

 Asynchronous communication also leads to better planning.
 As mentioned earlier, there is no ASAP here.
 We're not a healthcare project.
 Nobody is dying.
-If we need something ASAP is because we didn't plan well, so we'll have to wait.
+If we need something ASAP is because we didn't plan well, so we'll have to wait and do a better planning next time.
-This is about respecting other each other's time.
+This is about respecting each other's time.

-It also means people have more time to think about things.
+It also means we have more time to think about things.
-Instead of rushing into a meeting unprepared, you can join a conversation at any time and share your point of view, thinking deeper about subject, sharing references, etc.
+Instead of rushing into a meeting unprepared, we can join a conversation at any time and share our point of view, thinking deeper about the subject, sharing references, etc.
-You wouldn't be able to do those things during a meeting.
+We wouldn't be able to do those things during a meeting because it requires an immediate response.
-This leads to higher quality work.
+Ultimately, this leads to a higher quality work.

-Sometimes you'll depend on someone else's work to continue your task.
+Sometimes we'll depend on someone else's work to continue our task.
-However, that shouldn't block you from working on other things.
+However, that shouldn't block us from working on other things.
 There will always be work available to do.
-You can move to another or answer a pending discussion while waiting for the other person to answer you.
+We can move to another task or answer a pending discussion while waiting for the other person to answer us.
-If you really don't have any work on your plate, then congrats!
+If we really don't have any work on your plate, then good for us!
-Just go enjoy whatever you like to do during your free time. :)
+Let's just go enjoy whatever we like to do during our free time. :)

 ### Focus

 Synchronous communication is full of distractions.
 At the office, people will ask us for "one minute" of our attention.
-But it's never just one second.
+But it's never just one minute.
 [Distractions are expensive](http://www.paulgraham.com/makersschedule.html),
 they [make us lose focus](https://ideas.repec.org/a/eee/jobhdp/v109y2009i2p168-181.html).
 It's hard to do [deep work](https://blog.doist.com/deep-work/) in those situations.

 We could use tools like Slack but they're provide the same kind of distractions.
 Our workflow is interrupted and it's hard to focus again.
-We believe being able to focus is essential to deep work.
+We believe being able to focus is essential to do quality work.
 And asynchronous communication is essential to focus because we don't have interruptions.

 ## How we use asynchronous communication